Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland Betting Trends

-- In the Crimson Tide's 35 games this season, the combined scoring has gone over the point total 16 times.
+- Crimson Tide games have hit the over 16 out of 35 times this season.

-- Maryland has put together a 21-11-0 record against the spread this year.
+- Maryland has put together a 21-11-0 ATS record so far this year.

-- In the Terrapins' 32 chances this year, the combined scoring has gone over the point total 12 times.
+- Terrapins games have gone over the point total 12 out of 32 times this season.

 Alabama Futures Odds

-- Alabama is one spot lower based on its national championship odds (second-best in the country) compared to its computer ranking (best).
+- Bookmakers rate Alabama equally compared to the computer rankings, best in the country.

-- The Crimson Tide's national championship odds have jumped from +5000 at the start of the season to +500, the 62nd-biggest change among all teams.
+- The Crimson Tide have had the 62nd-biggest change in terms of their national championship odds, improving from +5000 at the start of the season to +450.

-- Alabama has a 16.7% chance of winning the national championship, based on its moneyline odds.
+- Alabama's chances of winning the national championship, based on its odds, are 18.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.